Finnoy Travel - Travel Stories and Reviews

 Tallinn - Southern Neighbour of Helsinki

-It is difficult to find anyone living in Helsinki who would not have visited Tallinn multiple times.
-Having a day trip from Helsinki to Tallinn is a common way to relax in the middle of a hectic work life.
+It isn't easy to find anyone living in Helsinki who would not have visited Tallinn multiple times.
+Having a day trip from Helsinki to Tallinn is a common way to relax during a hectic work life.
 Travelling from Helsinki to Tallinn is also inexpensive.
-The price level in Tallinn is cheaper compared to Helsinki.
+The price level in Tallinn is lower than in Helsinki.
 With a small budget, you can have a fabulous day in Tallinn.
 And if a day in Tallinn is not enough, Tallinn has many hotels for budget travellers and for those who prefer to stay in a 5-star luxury hotel.

 The Estonian capital was not always called Tallinn.
 Before 1918, when Estonia gained independence, it was named Reval, which is believed to be of German origin.
 It is special to note that Estonia was occupied by German forces from 1941 to 1944.
 Legend claims the origins of this former name originate from a deer hunt when an animal fell off a cliff and perished.
 Reh-fall means deer fall in the German language.
 Several historians debate this theory and believe that this old name is more likely to have derived from the old Estonian county called Revalia.